Dynamic Network Autoregressive Models for Functional Panel Data: Analyzing the Demand of Bike-Sharing System

 \section{Analyzing the Demand of Bike-Sharing System}

-As an empirical application of our method, we analyze spatial interactions in the demand for a bike-sharing system in the U.S. Demand analysis of shared mobility has been a highly active research topic in recent years across various areas, including transportation research, marketing, economics, and environmental studies.
+As an empirical application, we analyze spatial interactions in the demand for a bike-sharing system in the U.S. Demand analysis of shared mobility has been a highly active research topic in recent years across various areas, including transportation research, marketing, economics, and environmental studies.
 In particular, bike-sharing systems have attracted increasing attention.
-For a comprehensive review of this literature, see \cite{eren2020review}, for instance.
+For a comprehensive review of this literature, see \cite{eren2020review}.